bibleexchange/courses/poetry/en/302_proverbs-words.md

 #### Flattery is deceiving

 When people aren't around, we will often say bad things about them, but when we see them, we only tell them good things about themselves.
-Our modern culture strongly values affirmation.
-It says "everyone is a winner," "You are beautiful just the way you are," and "you are a strong and powerful person."
-We care about "likes" on social media.
 Encouragement is a good thing, but we need to be careful that we are giving encouragement that is true and helpful.
 If we tell someone that they are a good cook, but then don't like to eat their food, then we are lying.
 We say that we don't want to hurt their feelings, but they will not grow without constructive criticism.
 We need to speak the truth gently and in love (Ephesians 4:15).
 They may feel hurt at the moment, but later they might appreciate it (28:23).

 Proverbs warns that a flattering mouth ruins things (**26:28**).
 When we flatter someone, we set them up for a fall (29:5).
 We think we are being nice, but really we are hurting them.
 Jesus warned us that it is not good when everyone speaks well of us, because many people have spoken good things about false prophets (Luke 6:26).
 We should be more concerned with our lives aligning with the Bible then with pleasing people so that they will like us.